Skip to main menu Skip to content Skip to footer

 • A diagnosis of major depressive disorder (MDD) or PTSD

 These risk factors may be present individually or in clusters.
-The more of these your child has, the higher his or her risk is of at least having suicidal thoughts (this is called “suicidal ideation”).
+The more of these your child has, the higher their risk is of at least having suicidal thoughts (this is called “suicidal ideation”).

 What is especially important for you to know is that one of the most powerful protective factors against moving from self-injury to suicide is a feeling of connectedness to parents.
 Indeed, the consistency with which parents show up in our studies as important sources of support for their children is one of the reasons we wrote this book!